The Average Cost of Life Insurance in Canada Per Month

 Now let’s take a different path At Policy Architects we discuss his future financial goals to make sure that $500K is enough coverage.

-This discussion uncovers the fact that his profession pays a pretty penny and that he based his policy request on his current circumstances NOT where he planned to be in 10,20 or 30 years.
+This discussion uncovers the fact that his profession pays a pretty penny.
+He based his policy request on his current circumstances NOT where he planned to be in 10,20 or 30 years.

 Of course, we aren’t psychics so predicting his divorce isn’t in the cards.
 That being said, we could have guessed that his coverage would be inadequate further down the road considering his professional goals.